 Let us assume that the prospect of a switch to classicism from what has effectively been a mandate for modernist federal architecture since 1962, at the very least, has not already been stifled in its cradle.
 What has happened since Feb.
 4, when the draft order was leaked to the Architectural Record?

 What has happened is that the forces of modernism have coalesced in a high and mighty dudgeon of opposition to the order.
 In response, the classicists have formed a classic circular firing squad.
 Although some of the classical opposition seems fired by Trump hatred, most of it seems sincerely based on strategic concerns.
 Not that most people would want their brand spokesman to be the president of the United States.
-I understand that.
-Classicists must do a deep think, swiftly, and rise above personality.
+Understood.
+Still, classicists must do a deep think, swiftly, and rise above personality.
 The stakes are too high.

 I have scrolled through a lot of emails and commentary from classicists for and against the order over the past few days.
 Some classicists’ arguments against the order parrot (insincerely, I hope) modernist arguments against classicism, such as the concern with diversity that I mentioned two days ago in “Bring diversity to fed design.”
 Another said that the order is “a trap” of, no doubt, the let’s-you-and-him-fight variety.
 I doubt that the order was planted by spies from the American Institute of Architects, but it sure does look that way, given how many leading classicists – or rather leading leaders of classicist or classicist-sympathizing organizations – have come out against it.
 In the manner of apparatchiks down through history, they’ve got jobs to do.
 They don’t want to rock the boat, or enter roiling seas, even if their ship is named Classical Architecture.
 Better to fight another day!